technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 scripting language lurking within it.
 This allows it to be distributed (if desired) as a single statically-linked executable.
 It also helps guard against slowness and bloat.
-And it helps the intended users, C++ programmers, easily understand and hack the code if necessary.
+And it helps the intended users, C++ programmers, to be able to understand and hack the code if necessary.

 I'm using the Google C++ Style Guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml